tuhuynh27/enterprise-shopping/README.md

-# Enterprise Shopping Online with Enterprise and Verbose Stack
+# Enterprise Shopping with Fucking Verbose Stack

-## Development
+## Installation

-With Docker and Docker Compose:
+With **only Docker installed**, and you run:

 ```
 docker-compose up
 ```

+That's all.

 ## Stack